 A macroadenoma is larger and can extend outside the sella turcica, the bony structure around the pituitary gland.
 A macroadenoma is larger than 10 mm at its widest point.

 Information about the tumor’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options .
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.